 If untreated, MNS affect people’s health and also undermines their human capital development: unlike many of the high-burden diseases, MNS have an early age of onset—often in childhood or early adolescence—and are highly prevalent in the working-age population.
 As a result, the global economy loses about $1 trillion every year in productivity due to depression and anxiety.
 Mental, neurological and substance use disorders are estimated to contribute to economic output losses of $2.5-8.5 trillion globally, a figure which is projected to nearly double by 2030.

-To highlight the scale of these issues, and the gains from addressing them, the World Bank Group, in partnership with WHO and other national and international organizations, beginning with the “Out of the Shadows: Making Mental Health a Global Priority” event held as part of the WBG-IMF Spring Meetings held in Washington, D.C. in April, 2016, and more recently at the Global Ministerial Mental Health Summit held in London in October 2018 hosted by the UK Government, is supporting efforts to put mental health at the center of global health and development agendas.
-These efforts are geared to: increase awareness about mental health as a development challenge and the associated economic and social costs of inaction; debate the economic and social benefits of investing in mental health; and identify ways for stakeholders to act across sectors.
+To highlight the scale of these issues and the gains that can be achieved when addressing them, the World Bank Group, in partnership with WHO and other national and international organizations, is supporting efforts to put mental health at the center of global health and development agendas.
+Global events such as Moving the Needle: Mental Health Stories from Around the World have aimed to increase awareness about mental health as a development challenge and the associated economic and social costs of inaction.
+They have also offered a platform to debate the economic and social benefits of investing in mental health and identify ways for stakeholders to act across sectors.

 One key factor hindering progress in addressing mental illness is the structural imbalance between countries’ lack of health service capacity and the rising number of individuals requiring treatment.
 In low- and middle-income countries, more than three quarters of people with a severe mental disorder do not receive treatment for their illness.